John Bowker (baseball): San Francisco Giants

-Second Stint With Pittsburgh Pirates
+Pittsburgh Pirates

 On June 11, 2015 Bowker was traded to the Pittsburgh Pirates organization for a PTBNL.
 He elected free agency on November 6.

 Fukushima Hopes

 On May 9, 2017, Bowker signed with the Fukushima Hopes of the Baseball Challenge League.
 He became a free agent after the season.

 Personal life

 Growing up, Bowker rooted for the San Francisco Giants, the team that drafted him.
 His uncle, Jeff Carmichael (who coached him growing up), helps him train during the offseason.